 - To punish.

-- To cause or threaten hurt.
+- To cause or threaten harm.

 - To oppress, intimidate or bully.

 Planned physical interventions and restrictive physical interventions are part of the Support and Intervention plan for the pupil.
+Where they are not-there use should be reviewed and the Class Lead will amend the plan as necessary if felt it may need to be used again on more than once occasion.